Azure/azure-sdk-for-net/sdk/keyvault/Azure.Security.KeyVault.Administration/README.md

 #### Create KeyVaultBackupClient

 Instantiate a `DefaultAzureCredential` to pass to the [KeyVaultBackupClient][backup_client].
-You can use the same instance of a token credential provider with multiple clients to cache credentials when appropriate.
+The same instance of a token credential can be used with multiple clients if they will be authenticating with the same identity.

 ```C# Snippet:HelloCreateKeyVaultBackupClient
 KeyVaultBackupClient client = new KeyVaultBackupClient(new Uri(managedHsmUrl), new DefaultAzureCredential());